pcrane70/kinetic-java-tools/README.md

 Set cluster version for the devices specified in the driveListInputFile.

 The required inputs for the script includes the following:
-  * newclversion ~ Used to specify desired cluster version in string format.
+  * newclversion ~ Used to specify desired cluster version for the devices.
   * in ~ Used to specify path of the input file that contains the list of IP addresses for the commmand, i.e. drives.txt.

-The optional inputs for the script includes the following:
+The optional inputs for the script are the same as ping command specified above.
-  * usessl ~ If option is set to true, the Kinetic tool uses Secure Socket connection to communicate with the devices.
-By defualt, this option is set to false.
-  * clversion ~ When used, only devices set with the specified cluster version are discovered.
-  * identity ~ Identity of user priviledges based on configured Access Control List (ACL) for the device.
-Option does not apply if ACL is not configured.
-  * key ~ The security key used in concurrent with the identity option to determine access privledges.
-  * reqtimeout ~ Used to specify the request time to connect with the device via TCP or SSL connections.
-The default request timeout is set to 30 seconds.
 ```
 ktool.sh -setclusterversion <-newclversion <newClusterVersionInString>> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]